The Prison Show: History

 The Prison Show was started on KPFT by Ray Hill in 1980, while Hill was General Manager of the Pacifica-run station.
 He hosted the show for its first 20 years.
 Hill began The Prison Show after realizing that it was not possible for inmates to make phone calls from prison.
 One of the founder's main goals, as a formerly incarcerated person himself, was to increase support systems for inmates.
 The show is completely volunteer-run.
-Ray Hill, a driving force behind the installation of phones for inmate use in Texas Department of Criminal Justice (TDCJ), retired from the program in 2013 and since that time it has been hosted by Hank Lamb and various co-hosts from time to time.
+Ray Hill, a driving force behind the installation of phones for inmate use in Texas Department of Criminal Justice (TDCJ), retired from the program in 2013 and since that time it has been hosted by Hank Lamb who retired from the show April 29, 2023 and Dani Allen who is currently hosting alongside Producer David Collingsworth.
 Hill remained a trusted advisor and mentor for the show's leadership until his death on November 24, 2018.

-The show continues to share pertinent news, success stories, interviews, important cases and issues, and to provide a platform for families and friends of inmates in the Texas Department of Criminal Justice to call in and have their "shout-outs" broadcast over the 90.1 FM KPFT, Houston airwaves, so that inmates in their broadcast range can hear their loved ones, for themselves.
+The show continues to share pertinent news, success stories, interviews, important cases and issues, and to provide a platform for families and friends of inmates in the Texas Department of Criminal Justice to call in and have their "shout-outs" broadcast over the 90.1 FM KPFT, Facebook Live, many podcast platforms, YouTube and the incarcerated population can watch using their tablets on the Edovo App. for free in prisons across 45 states.
 The idea is to maintain as much family and community contact as possible, to assist inmates upon their return to society and make their time incarcerated more humane.
 In addition, the TDCJ Inmate "grape vine" can carry messages to units beyond its broadcast range and the program has callers from around the world weekly, as well as letters from across the nation.

-Producer David Collingsworth and host Hank Lamb, along with a team of dedicated volunteers, carry out the work started by Ray Hill and work to bring better healthcare, treatment and conditions for inmates and an end to the death penalty in Texas.
+Producer David Collingsworth and host Dani Allen, along with a team of dedicated volunteers, carry out the work started by Ray Hill and work to bring better healthcare, treatment and conditions for inmates and an end to the death penalty in Texas.
 Each week they have a steady rotation of guests who work towards those ends.
 Hill approved and supported their work right up until his death.